mattmc3/zsh_unplugged/README.md

 Thus was born... **zsh_unplugged**.

-This isn't a plugin manager - it's a way to show you how to manage your own plugins without one using small, easy to understand snippets of Zsh.
-All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use a Zsh plugin manager.
+This isn't a plugin manager - it's a way to show you how to manage your own plugins using small, easy to understand snippets of Zsh.
+All this with the hope that perhaps, once-and-for-all, we can do away with the idea that we even need to use a Zsh plugin manager project and just do it ourselves.

 You can simply grab a ~40 line function and you have everything you need to manage your own plugins from here on out.